Paink64/HPC-AI-Resources/personal-computer-data-exploration.md

           ```
         - Press `Shift + Enter` to run the code.
         - **What Happened?** 🎉
-          - You’ve imported two libraries for creating plots:
+          - You’ve imported two tools for creating plots:
             - `matplotlib`: Helps you create basic plots.
             - `seaborn`: Makes your plots look nicer.